Aima Baig: Career

 She has collaborated in different genres and has featured in a number of music videos and singles with Asim Azhar, Farhan Saeed, Ali Zafar, Nabeel Shaukat Ali, Abdullah Siddiqui, and many others.
-Besides her national concert tours, she has also performed internationally, including in Dubai, London, Saudi Arabia, Bangladesh, and Canada.
-She has also performed at the award ceremonies, including Lux Style Awards, Hum Style Awards, and Pakistan International Screen Awards.
+(Note: Summary of pieces of information is extracted from journalist Omair Alavi, The Express Tribune, and GoodTimes.com.pk.)
+She has also performed at the award ceremonies, including the Lux Style Awards, Hum Style Awards, and Pakistan International Screen Awards.

-Aima Baig has also been a part of numerous cricket ceremonies, including Pakistan Super League.
-She was the co-singer for its three title anthems; "Groove Mera" in 2021, "Agay Dekh" in 2022, and "Khul Ke Khel" in 2024.
-She has also endorsed two regional teams in the league; Quetta Gladiators in 2018 and Peshawar Zalmi in 2025.
-She has also performed at the inaugural of the 2023 Asia Cup at Multan Cricket Stadium, and before the 2025 ICC Champions Trophy at the inaugural of the renovated Gaddafi Stadium in Lahore.
+Additionally, Baig is regarded as one of the most appearing singers at the Pakistan Super League (PSL) events.
+She was a co-singer for the PSL's four title anthems: "Groove Mera" in 2021, "Agay Dekh" in 2022, "Khul Ke Khel" in 2024, and "Khelenge Beat Pe" in 2026.
+She had also endorsed two regional teams in the league: Quetta Gladiators in 2018 and Peshawar Zalmi in 2025.
+She paid tribute to Nazia Hassan during the 2019 PSL, and performed "Qaumi Taranah" at the 2023 PSL opening ceremony.
+She has also performed at the inaugural of the 2023 Asia Cup at Multan Cricket Stadium and before the 2025 ICC Champions Trophy at the inaugural of the renovated Gaddafi Stadium in Lahore.